HeviDevi/MoodBar/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+If our project sparks your interest, please welcome yourself to contributing to our project.
+An open source community contributing is what builds inspiration and creativity.
+Any contributions you may make are greatly appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would help make this better, feel free to fork the repo and create a pull request.
+You can also simply open an issue with the tag "SuggestionX".
-Don't forget to give the project a star!
+Please do not forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/SuggestionX`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add this suggestion please'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/SuggestionX`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>